Brightcoders-Bootcamps/today-i-learned-DiegoFigueroa98/README.md

 |test        |It contains unit tests, other test apparatus and fixtures                                                 |
 |tmp         |It contains temporary files like cache and pid files                                                      |
 |vendor      |A place for all third-party code.
 In a typical Rails application this includes vendored gems              |

+## Week 1

+### Tue 28, July 2020 [RoR Controllers]
+The Rails controller is the logical center of your application.
+It coordinates the interaction between the user, the views, and the model.
+The controller is also a home to a number of important ancillary services.

+* It is responsible for routing external requests to internal actions.
+It handles people-friendly URLs extremely well.

+* It manages caching, which can give applications orders-of-magnitude performance boosts.

+* It manages helper modules, which extend the capabilities of the view templates without bulking up their code.

+* It manages sessions, giving users the impression of an ongoing interaction with our applications.